Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Formulation

-Each pattern $a[t]$ in $B_f$ represents an effect on the hypothetical atom $f(x)$, and hence must have a \emph{sign}: positive ($1$) when the atom becomes true, and negative ($0$) when the atom becomes false.
+Each pattern $a[t]$ in $B_f$ represents an effect on the hypothetical atom $f(x)$, which must hence have a \emph{sign}: positive ($1$) when the atom becomes true, and negative ($0$) when the atom becomes false.

-\begin{definition}[Signs] Each pattern $a[t]$ in $B_f$ must have a unique sign, $sign(a[t])$ that can be 0 or 1. \end{definition}
+\begin{definition}[Signs] Each pattern $a[t]$ in $B_f$ has a unique sign, $sign(a[t])$, that can be 0 or 1. \end{definition}

 A feature $f=\tup{k,B}$ is consistent with the input traces if it's possible to assign a sign to each action pattern $a[t]$ in $B$ in a way that is compatible with the traces.
-For this, we extract two types of \emph{pattern constraints} from sets of traces $T$: those that follow from patterns appearing sequentially in some grounding of $T$, and those that follow from patterns appearing in parallel in some grounding of $T$:
+For this, we extract two types of \emph{pattern constraints} from sets of traces $T$: those that follow from patterns appearing sequentially in some grounding of $T$, and those that follow from patterns appearing in parallel in some grounding of $T$.

-\begin{definition}[Consecutive patterns] Two action patterns $a[t]$ and $b[t']$ in $B_f$ are \emph{consecutive} in $T$, if some trace $\tau$ in $T$ contains two actions $a(o_1)$ and $b(o_2)$ that appear in some action grounding $A_f(o)$, such that no other action from $A_f(o)$ appears between them. \end{definition}
+\begin{definition}[Consecutive patterns] Two action patterns $a[t]$ and $b[t']$ in $B_f$ are \emph{consecutive} in $T$, if some trace $\tau$ in $T$ contains two actions $a(o_1)$ and $b(o_2)$ that appear in some action grounding $A_f(o)$, such that no other action from $A_f(o)$ in the trace appears between them. \end{definition}